 Alfreð is one of the most popular website to find jobs in Iceland (you might need your kennitala sometimes).
 You can also check facebook pages, as usual (work in iceland, iceland job vacancies, etc…)

 You can also do some Wwoofing or go on Helpx/ Workaway, but you have to know that most of the time it is not legal:

 “In Iceland, volunteer work is only acceptable in case of charities and cultural or humanitarian activities – not in economically active companies including farming.”

 You don’t risk anything, it’s not your fault, but according to the Icelandic law, you’re suppose to be paid for your work and many employers are enjoying the workforce of kind travellers who are enjoying their holidays.
 Check the Icelandic Confederation of Labour Unions (ASÍ), to be aware of your working rights : asi.is

-First of all, in Iceland, everything is about the weather.
-Unfortunately you cannot really predict it, due to the quick changes of the forecast.
-However, Even if you can’t predict the rain, as long you are prepared enough, everything should be fine.
-Feel free to take loads of rain pants, gloves and also most importantly, a rain jacket in order to survive against the wind if you don’t want to freeze instantly!
+First of all, in Iceland, everything is about weather.
+Unfortunately, you cannot really predict it due to the quick changes of the forecast.
+However, even if you can’t predict the rain, as long you are prepared enough, everything should be fine.
+Feel free to take loads of rain pants, gloves and such.
+Most importantly, take a rain jacket in order to survive against the wind if you don’t want to freeze instantly!

 Yr.is is for me the best website to check the forecast all around Iceland according to the zone in which you’re located.